 Run your program, visit http://localhost:6060/debug/pprof/.
 You’ll see available profiles.

 One important note: Don’t expose this to the public internet.
-Bind to localhost or put it behind auth.
-Profiles contain information about your code structure, and generating them uses resources.
+Bind to 127.0.0.1 (as above), or put it behind auth, or run it on a separate listener bound to a private interface — never 0.0.0.0.
+Profiles leak information about your code structure, and generating them uses resources.

 CPU Profiling